Tips & Tricks

 Mercedes Benz’s Trackstar service is only one example of companies using geofencing to provide added value to their customers.
 A technology that allows for practical application of GPS data, geofencing has serious potential in a number of industries, security included.

 Unfortunately, however, it can also lead to big privacy problems if handled incorrectly.
-If you’re interested in the concept, keep reading: below is an introduction to the good and the not so good of geofencing.
+If you’re interested in the concept and the greater knowledge of, what is geofencing, keep reading: below is an introduction to the good and the not so good of geofencing.

 A geofence is a technology that makes use of location data to set up an invisible barrier in the real world.
 Often the technology uses Global Positioning Systems (GPS), however, it can also use other data signals including cellular, wi-fi, and RFID.
 You can’t see or feel anything when passing through a geofence, but if carrying a connected device, the system knows when you enter or exit the electronic boundary.
 Think of them similar to the invisible electric fences popular with canine owners, thankfully without the shock.
 The geo ‘fence’ operates on one device and picks a series of location points nearby to create an artificial boundary.
 It then connects with available networks, such as cellular or wireless internet, to exchange signals with other devices.
 If a device is broadcasting its location near the boundary, the geofence can identify whether it is inside or outside the coordinates, and signal for a programmed action to occur.

 While GPS can establish our location on the globe, geofencing focuses on where we are in proximity to virtual landmarks.
 Combined with other applications to support specific alerts or commands, digital devices have an entirely new way to interact with the physical world.
 Are you near a specific store or service center?
 Driving by the library with an overdue book in your car?
 Kids have stepped outside the local neighborhood?
 Geofencing allows users to define geographic boundaries without physical objects or symbols.